apache/fury-site/docs/json/annotations.md

 retention rules for Kotlin `@JsonType` models.
 It also processes an exact Mixin declared in application source when either the Mixin or its exact target is Kotlin.
 KSP does not generate codecs or construction operations.
-GraalVM Native Image discovers reachable Java and Kotlin `JsonType` declarations directly, and provider-selected configurations generate codecs while the image is built.
+GraalVM Native Image discovers reachable Java and Kotlin `JsonType` declarations directly.
+It generates codecs with the default configuration and each reachable provider configuration; models without a matching generated codec use interpreted codecs.
 See the [GraalVM guide](graalvm.md) and [Android guide](android.md) for the platform workflows.

 ## Kotlin use-site targets